-However, this description and these details really do nothing to encapsulate the amazing vision, sound, and experience of actually visiting the Iguazu Falls for yourself.
-As mentioned, there are nearly 300 different cascades and waterfalls separated by a number of "islands" that comprise Iguazu Falls, most notably Gargantua del Diablo, known as the Devil's Throat, best viewed from the Brazilian side of the falls, which features a very high, 100-foot spray continuously shooting up over its falls, along with a striking rainbow.
+However, this description and these details really do nothing to encapsulate the amazing vision, sound, and experience of actually visiting the famous Iguazu Falls for yourself.
+As mentioned, there are nearly 300 different cascades and waterfalls separated by several 'islands' that comprise Iguazu Falls, most notably Gargantua del Diablo, known as the Devil's Throat, best viewed from the Brazilian side of the falls, which features a very high, 100-foot spray continuously shooting up over its falls, along with a striking rainbow.
 Other very popular falls within Iguazu Falls include Bernabe Mendez, Bossetti, and San Martin, among many others.

-The breathtaking waterfall scene in the latest Indiana Jones movie, The Kingdom of Crystal Skull, has been made with film shots of the Iguazu Falls.
+The breathtaking waterfall scene with Harrison Ford, Shia LeBeouf, and Cate Blanchett in the latest Indiana Jones movie, The Kingdom of Crystal Skull, directed by Steven Spielberg, has been made with film shots of the Iguazu Falls.

-If you think the Niagara Falls, which borders both the United States (in New York) and Canada (in Ontario), are magnificent (and they are), just wait until you capture the breathtaking essence of the Iguazu Falls—you will likely be rendered both speechless and breathless.
-In fact, Iguazu Falls are famous for being visited by Eleanor Roosevelt, the wife of Franklin D. Roosevelt, who, upon gazing on these falls for the first time, reportedly remarked, "Poor Niagara."
+If you think the Niagara Falls, which borders both the United States (in New York) and Canada (in Ontario), are magnificent (and they are), wait until you capture the breathtaking essence of the Iguazu Falls—you will likely be rendered both speechless and breathless.
+In fact, Iguazu Falls are famous for being visited by Eleanor Roosevelt, the wife of Franklin D. Roosevelt, who, upon gazing on these falls for the first time, reportedly remarked, 'Poor Niagara.'